 - 1 head Mustard Greens washed

-- 3-4 tbsp full-fat olive oil or avocado oil
+- 3-4 tablespoon full-fat olive oil or avocado oil

 - Preheat oven to 300 degrees F and prepare 3 baking trays with grease and foil or parchment paper.

 - While oven is heating, remove stems from Mustard Greens and add greens to a salad spinner.
 Fill spinner with cooling water and wash greens.